jihenBouguerra/filter_api/README.md

 ## API Parameters ##

-* display: List of the columns that should be displayed
+* [display]: List of the columns that should be displayed
 * countrie: List of the countries that should be filtred
 * os: List of the channels that should be filtred
 * channels: List of the channels that should be filtred